KIvoy/nikke-assistant/README.md

 ## Language Support
 - you can change the game language and the ui language in `NIKKE_ASSISTANT.INI`
-    - so far `en` for English and `zh` for Simplified Chinese
+    - so far `en` for English and `zh` for Simplified Chinese in terms of UI
-    - support for English client is not yet implemented, you might run into some errors
+    - Only officially supports Simplified Chinese client locale.
+The support for English client is not yet implemented, you might run into some errors
     - feel free to create the assets in your language to support the corresponding client.

 ## Releases